[/su_spoiler]

 As a parent:

 There is always an obligation on all parents to look after their children, even if the child is born out of wedlock, the parents have separated, etc. This obligation of support lasts throughout the life of the child.
 Even an adult child, if in need, can claim support from its parents.
+The father and mother have the following rights and duties regarding their children:

 - Custody